 Most HR departments don’t have the bandwidth to do it all.
 The most effective CHROs will identify when to use internal resources and when to partner with an outside expert to achieve their talent objectives.
-Strategic partnership with service providers like RPO firms can free up CHROs to focus on other strategic imperatives and provide results that help them secure the trust of the C-suite.
+Strategic partnership with service providers like RPO firms can free up CHROs to focus on other strategic imperatives.
+This allows them to provide results that help them secure the trust of the C-suite.

 It is time for HR management professionals to transform their approach to talent and focus on the bigger business picture.
 With an increasingly uncertain and global business environment, organizations need top talent, enduring structures, and efficient processes to outperform the market.
 The best CHROs are already linking work and people to business results.
 Are you ready to do the same?